 The NIST Assessment Methodology consists of three levels.
 These levels reflect the depth of the assessment and the level of confidence in the assessment outcomes.
 The levels are defined as follows:

 Basic assessment is the contractor’s self-assessment based on reviewing and scoring the SSP.
 Due to the self-performed nature, the basic assessment results in a confidence level of “Low.”

 Medium assessment is conducted by authorized DoD assessors who evaluate and score organizations’ SSP and POA&M. The assessment results in a confidence level of ‘Medium’ in the resulting score.

 High assessment is the in-depth assessment conducted by authorized DoD assessors.
-The assessment requires a thorough on-site (preferred) or virtual (as a response to COVID-19 pandemic) verification, examination, and demonstration of the contractors’ SSP and implementation of the NIST security requirements.
-By reviewing appropriate evidence, such as the recent scanning results, configuration baselines, multi-factor authentication, the assessment determines the appropriateness of the NIST SP-800-171 application.
-The high assessment is based on the basic assessment and ends with the governmental validation that the security requirements have been implemented as described in organizations’ SSP.
+The assessment requires a thorough on-site (preferred) or virtual (as a response to the COVID-19 pandemic) verification, examination.
+It also demads the demonstration of the contractors’ SSP with implemented NIST security requirements.
+The assessors review your configuration baselines, multi-factor authentication, and other evidences before determinung the appropriateness of the NIST SP-800-171 application.
+The high assessment is based on the basic assessment and ends with the governmental validation that all security requirements have been implemented.
 The high assessment results in a confidence level of ‘High.’

 The NIST SP 800-171 assessment should be conducted every three years unless other factors, such as risks or a security-relevant changeы, drive the need for more frequent assessment.